LaserTrajectory/second-brain/content/thesis.md

 - Sunday, December 14, 2025
 	- I'm going to begin toying around with the idea of [[Dynamic Policy Feedback Loops]].
 This may hopefully form a core idea in my thesis.

+# Policy Fields of Interest

+Some of the work that my thesis will cover should cut across various aspects of economics, such as [[development economics]], which should serve as a foundation – I should aim to figure out the specific policy fields that I would aim to target with the types of systems I build/discuss in my thesis.